 2. Figure Out How Much House You Can Afford

 A lender will only offer you the amount that you can afford to pay monthly toward your mortgage.
-Know how much you can afford to spend on a home so you can narrow your home search and help your real estate agent show you properties that you can afford.
+You should know how much you can afford to spend on a home so you can narrow your personal home search.
+If you come prepared with this figure, you’ll also be helping your real estate agent to find you the properties that you can afford.

 The first step to figuring out how much home you can afford is to understand your debt-to-income (DTI) ratio.
 Your DTI ratio is how lenders compare the amount of debt you have to your income.
 If your DTI ratio is too high, you’re more likely to default on your home loan.
 A high DTI ratio makes it more difficult to find a mortgage at the best interest rate.

-Play around with the Quicken Loans Home Affordability Calculator if you need more help figuring out how much you can afford to spend on a mortgage.
-The calculator uses your income, debt and other information to give you a rough estimate of how much of a loan you might be able to get.
+Play around with the Rocket MortgageⓇ Home Affordability Calculator if you need more help figuring out how much you can afford to spend on a mortgage.
+This calculator uses your income, debt and other information to give you a rough estimate of how much of a loan you might be able to get.

 3. Find A Mortgage Lender And Get A Preapproval

-Next, it’s time to get preapproved for a mortgage.
-A mortgage preapproval gives you a good idea of how much house you can afford, your interest rate and the types of loan programs you qualify for.
+Next on the list, it’s time to get preapproved for a mortgage.
+A mortgage preapproval gives you a good idea of how much house you can afford, your interest rate and the type of loan programs you qualify for.
 A mortgage preapproval also tells sellers and real estate agents that you won’t have trouble finding funding for your home purchase.
 This gives your eventual home offer more weight.

 Look for a lender who’s responsive to your questions and offers an easy way to apply for a mortgage.
-A preapproval from Rocket Mortgage offers a quick application process and preapproval online.
-Get preapproved before you begin your hunt for the perfect home.
+An approval from Rocket Mortgage offers a quick application process and approval online.
+Get approved before you begin your hunt for the perfect home.

 4. Begin The House Hunt

-With your preapproval in hand, you may now start searching for homes within your budget.
+With your preapproval in hand, you can start searching for homes within your budget.

-A home inspector will be able to see and record many of these issues for you when you make an offer on a home.
-You can save yourself both time and stress by spotting deal-breakers when you’re still in the viewing stage.
+A home inspector will see and record many of these issues for you when you make an offer on a home.
+You can save time and stress, though, by spotting deal-breakers while still in the viewing stage.

-Put in an offer to buy the home once you’ve found a property that checks all the boxes.
-It can be difficult to decide how much you should offer, so listen to the guidance of your agent.
-They will compare sales data and other local property values to help you make a reasonable offer.
+Once you’ve followed those first five steps, you can now put in an offer to buy a property that checks all your boxes.
+It can be difficult to decide how much you should offer, so it’s best to defer to your agent.
+They’ll compare sales data and other local property values to help you make a reasonable offer.
 Your agent will also draw up an offer letter and submit it to the seller or the seller’s representative.